Skip to Main Content

 4. Gustavo F. Gutiérrez-López, Instituto Politécnico Nacional, Mexico City - Micro and nano-structuring and water control in food systems

-5. Edgar Chavez, Nestle, Orbe, Switzerland - Static agglomeration of food powder mixtures: influence of addition of an "inert" ingredient
+5. Edgar Chavez (presented by Laurent Forny), Nestle, Orbe, Switzerland – Sintering of food powder mixtures: influence of addition of a non-sintering ingredient

 Gala dinner in the Buchanan room at the Ross-Ade football stadium